 While these features are nice, we would have liked to see the standard features perform a bit better.
 In particular, we found that the zipper, which is a tiny gauge to save weight, has the habit of catching on fabric two or three times per night.
 While there is a more durable zipper guard fabric in place, it wasn't nearly as large a strip as we found on the Flicker 40 UL, and not as effective either.

 We were also missing a neck baffle, although we were able to tighten up the facial opening till it was a tiny hole, and barely allowed in any air.
-With performance roughly in line with the Katabatic Gear Palisade 30, we gave it 7 out of 10 points.
+With performance roughly in line with the Katabatic Gear Palisade 30, it scored about average in this metric.

 The Marmot Phase 30 is a lightweight hooded mummy bag that is not as warm as its advertised temperature.
 While you can stretch its use into three seasons with success, as we did, it will be most comfortable in the summer, especially if you plan to use it at higher altitudes.
 Its unique features mean it's a good down insulation choice for wetter weather.
 As a great all-around ultra-light bag, we could see this serving people well on thru-hikes.

 The Marmot Phase 30 offers all the great advantages of an ultra-light sleeping bag, such as super lightweight and great packability, while also suffering from their common drawbacks — not super warm, fairly expensive.
-We loved its versatility and think it is a great choice for those who want an ultra-light mummy bag rather than a quilt, but don't want to pay a price in ounces.
+We love its versatility and think it is a great choice for those who want an ultralight mummy bag rather than a quilt, but don't want to pay the price in ounces.

 — Andy Wellman